Mega (Chilean TV network): Early years (1990–1992)

 Camera used by Megavisión in its early years.

 The channel began a sort of prelaunch on the night of 23 October 1990, first broadcasting a preview of its programming and then the movie Oliver.
 Meanwhile, in the courtyards of the channel, the new studios were inaugurated located in the old Cristalerías Chile factory, on Av.
 Vicuña Mackenna with the presence of President Patricio Aylwin and the owner of the channel, Ricardo Claro.

-Its official broadcasts began with coverage only for the Metropolitan Region and Valparaíso at 1:00 p.m. the following day, with the First Edition of Meganoticias hosted by a journalist Susana Horno from the newsroom.
+Its official broadcasts began with coverage only for the Gran Santiago and most of Metropolitan Region (on channel 9 VHF), and Valparaíso/Viña del Mar and its surroundings (on channel 5 VHF) at 1:00 p.m. the following day, with the First Edition of Meganoticias hosted by a journalist Susana Horno from the newsroom.

 After its premiere, the channel had an initial period of low audiences.
 The panorama began to change due to a radical programmatic change thanks to the premiere of telenovelas produced by Televisa, which it broadcast constantly until 2016.
 Likewise, it acquired the broadcast rights of the Chilean National Tournament, the Copa Libertadores de América and the Copa América.

 During the first half of the decade, Megavisión expanded its coverage.
 In the first half of 1991, the signal was extended to Talca, Chillán, Concepción, Temuco and Punta Arenas; at the end of the year, it reached a reception of more than 85% of the Chilean territory.
+The Megavisión station in Punta Arenas began broadcasting on Channel 12 on June 28, 1991, airing delayed programming, and switched to the live satellite feed from Santiago in 1993.